macadmins/nudge-python/README.md

 ```

 ### Header2 text
-This is the second set of text above the update button.
+This is the second set of text above the **Update Machine** button.

 ```xml
 <string>--h2text</string>